amundsen-io/amundsen/frontend/docs/developer_guide.md

 To run specific tests, run `npm run test-nocov -t <regex>`, where `<regex>` is any pattern that matches the names of the test blocks that you want to run.
 See our [recommendations for writing unit tests](https://github.com/lyft/amundsenfrontendlibrary/blob/master/docs/recommended_practices.md).

+### Developing React Components

+To preview React components in isolation, use [Storybook](https://storybook.js.org/).
+Just add a `<componentName>.story.tsx` file in the same folder as your component.
+In that file, show your component in different states.
+Then run `npm run storybook`, which will open your browser to the storybook browse page.

+Using Storybook makes it much easier to quickly iterate on components when getting to certain states requires multiple steps of UI manipulation.
+The gallery also serves as a convenient place to see what reusable components are available so you can avoid reinventing the wheel.

 ### Frontend Type Checking

 We use TypeScript in our codebase, so `npm run tsc` conducts type checking.
 The build commands `npm run build` and `npm run dev-build` also conduct type checking, but are slower because they also build the source code.
 Run any of these commands and fix all failed checks before submitting a PR.